AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-flow.md

 ## An existing Adobe Commerce user: How it works

-An existing user can select existing details when user places an order with the [!DNL Express Checkout] for a faster checkout experience.
+An existing user can select existing details when user places an order with the [!DNL Quick Checkout] for a faster checkout experience.

-When a shopper enters an email address into checkout, the [!DNL Express Checkout] validates it to find an existing [!DNL Bolt] account.
+When a shopper enters an email address into checkout, the [!DNL Quick Checkout] validates it to find an existing [!DNL Bolt] account.

 ### Registered [!DNL Bolt] account with an Adobe Commerce user